 The Elijah basin is a plateau named after another prophet – Elijah.
-According to the legend, the prophet Elijah was hiding here in a cave in Mount Sinai for 40 days running away from Jezebel’s revenge after defeating the prophets of Baal on Mount Carmel.
+According to the legend, the prophet Elijah was hiding there in a cave on Mount Sinai for 40 days running away from Jezebel’s revenge after defeating the prophets of Baal on Mount Carmel.

 After a short stop at the Elijah basin, we continued our Sinai Mountain trip trekking to the St Catherine monastery.
 The monastery opened at 9 am.

-- check the weather forecast for Sinai – temperatures on the foot and the top of mount usually vary between 5 – 10ºC
+- check the weather forecast for Sinai – temperatures on the foot and the top of the Sinai Mount vary between 5 – 10ºC on average

-• wear good hiking shoes, or good sneakers at least – be aware of the rocky terrain.
-Mount Sinai climb requires good shoes.
+- wear good hiking shoes, or good sneakers at least – be aware of the rocky terrain.
+Mount Sinai climb requires good hiking shoes.

-• take your water bottle and pack some light snack – do not overpack your bag.
-You can always buy more from the Bedouins at the rest stops along Mount Sinai hike.
+- take your water bottle and pack some light snacks – do not overpack your bag.
+You can always buy more from the Bedouins at the rest stops along the Mount Sinai hike.

 GETTING TO MOUNT SINAI

-St. Catherine’s Monastery Sunrise Trip (a tour from Sharm-El Sheikh)
+GetYourGuide: St. Catherine’s Monastery Sunrise Trip from Sharm-El Sheikh